Using Tailwind CSS

 <div class="[border-bottom:1px_solid_#000]">Bottom border example</div>

-Arbitrary values might look like inline styles with extra steps, but it's still Tailwind so you can do stuff that you can't with inline CSS, like pseudos or media queries:
+This might look like inline styles with extra steps, but it's still Tailwind so you can do stuff that you can't do with inline CSS, like pseudos or media queries:

 <div class="hover:[border:1px_solid_#000] sm:[border:none]">